zubeydesisman/programming-univbasics-nds-hashes-of-hashes-lab-seattle-web-102819/README.md

 ```

 If we don't need to use `mother_hash` or `father_hash`, then we don't need to
 assign them before nesting them in `child`.
-We can write a nested AoH using
+We can write a nested HoH using
 literal formatting:

 ```ruby